AwalaApp/specs/rs000-core.md

 #### Cargo

 Its sole purpose is to encapsulate one or more messages from the [gateway channel](#gateway-messaging-protocol) (e.g., parcels).
 Cargoes MUST be serialized with RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message type.
-Couriers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.
+Couriers and gateways MUST enforce the post-deserialization validation described on the RAMF specification.

 The payload ciphertext MUST be encrypted.
 The corresponding plaintext MUST encapsulate zero or more messages (e.g., parcels), and it MUST be serialized as the DER representation of the `CargoMessageSet` ASN.1 type defined below: